molloy-lab/ck-phylo-workshop/day1/activityC.md

 3. Many fast and accurate heursitics have been developed

 ASTRAL has had several versions since it was introduced in 2014.
-The lastest version, called ASTER, uses a different algorithmic approach that is more robust to missing data the previous one [Zhang & Mirarab, 2022](https://doi.org/10.1093/molbev/msac215).
+The lastest version, called ASTER, uses a different algorithmic approach that is more robust to missing data the previous one [[Zhang & Mirarab, 2022]](https://doi.org/10.1093/molbev/msac215).
 Recently, we introduced a yet another heuristic for MQSST, called TREE-QMC [[Han & Molloy, 2023]](https://doi.org/10.1101/gr.277629.122).
 TREE-QMC enables the divide-and-conquer algorithmic framework proposed by [Snir and Rao (2010)](https://doi.org/10.1109/tcbb.2008.133) to run directly on the input gene trees (rather than extracted quartets), enabling it scale to large data sets without subsampling quartets.
 Additionally, TREE-QMC weights quartets based on their relevance to a current subproblem and does so in such a way that the expected frequencies under MSC are not perturbed.